 For one thing, although it claims to span ‘a century of art making’, the exhibition doesn’t really deal with the first half of the twentieth century at all, unless you count the rather perfunctory selection, including two paintings by Stanley Spencer, in the first room.
 The real starting point is actually Bacon’s brooding ‘Figure in a Landscape’ (1945).
 A better subtitle might have been ‘Paintings by the School of London’, because, in addition to Bacon and Freud, the big names here are all post-war London artists: David Bomberg, Leon Kossoff, Frank Auerbach, Michael Andrews and Ron Kitaj.

 Another caveat that I should enter, because it’s not entirely clear from the title, is that although this is a show about painting ‘life’, it’s not really about painting from life as such.
 Freud, of course, painted directly from the model but Bacon, for example, worked almost exclusively from photographs.
-True, there’s a room of paintings by William Coldstream, Euan Uglow and the Slade school, whose use of traditional measuring methods was dismissed by Bomberg as ‘the hand and eye disease’.
-Mostly, though, the emphasis tends to be on the ‘conceptual’ rather than the ‘perceptual’ .
+True, there’s a room of carefully-composed paintings by William Coldstream, Euan Uglow and the Slade school, whose traditional methods Bomberg dismissed as ‘the hand and eye disease’.
+Mostly, though, the emphasis here is on the ‘conceptual’ rather than the ‘perceptual’ .

 The selection of artists in the show is frequently bizarre.
 Where is David Hockney?
 The only possible explanation I can think of for his absence (he isn’t even mentioned) is Hockney’s lack of a London connection – not a recent one, at any rate.
 Or perhaps Tate Britain thinks we’ve had enough of him after all the hype surrounding last year’s retrospective.
 Equally odd is the decision to devote an entire room to the work of the Indian artist F. N. Souza, who worked in London for a while after the war (he painted a bit like Jean Debuffet) before moving to New York in 1967.
 Without wishing to sound chauvinistic, why include Souza and not, for the sake of argument, Richard Hamilton, John Minton or Carel Weight?
 Sticking my neck out still further, why does the final segment of the show, covering the last thirty years, include only women artists: Paula Rego, Jenny Saville, Celia Paul, Cecily Brown and Lynette Yiadom-Boakye?
 Why no Julian Opie or Peter Doig or Gary Hume?